Bob Valentine (footballer)

-Robert Valentine (21 December 1877 – 16 January 1926) was an English rugby league and association football player.
+Robert Valentine (21 December 1877 – 16 January 1926) was an English rugby league and footballer.
 In association football, his regular position was as a goalkeeper, and he made ten first team appearances for Manchester United (1903–1908).
 He also played rugby league for Swinton.

 Valentine was born in 1877 in Pendleton, Salford, Lancashire, the youngest son of Robert Valentine, who was in the Navy, and Ann Wallwork Valentine.
 His elder brother was Swinton legend Jim Valentine (1866–1904).
 Their father died in 1884 when Robert was 6 years old, and he later moved in with his brother in Irlams o' th' Height.